DependableSystemsLab/TensorFI-BinaryFI/README.md

 ***BinFI: A binary fault injector for TensorFlow applications based on TensorFI (https://github.com/DependableSystemsLab/TensorFI)***

 This repo is based on TensorFI, a fault injector for TensorFlow applications written in Python.
 It provides a new fault injection method - *binary fault injection*.
-Unlikely conventional random FI, BinFI performs a binary-search like FI and it is able to *efficiently identify the bits, where bit-flips can lead to SDCs.* We also provide exhaustive fault injection to perform injection on the whole state space (to validate the results by BinFI).
+Unlikely conventional random FI, BinFI performs a binary-search like FI and it is able to *efficiently identify the bits, where bit-flips can lead to SDCs (e.g., image misclassification).* We also provide exhaustive fault injection to perform injection on the whole state space (to validate the results by BinFI).

 ***How to run***